NHERI-SimCenter/rWHALE/createBIM/Readme.md

 ## Creating Building Information Models (createBIM)

 A createBIM application is a tool that reads building information from a database and creates a BIM file in JSON format.
 The application should be able to create BIM files for a single building or a range of buildings in a given region.
-Currenlty, there are two different implementations of createBIM included with the workflow.

 An example BIM file obtained by a createBIM application will contain the following information: